uber-archive/vis-academy/src/docs/graph/3-layout-engine.md

   renderEdgeLayer() {
     return new LineLayer({
       // ...
-      // 1. add positionUpdateTrigger to node layer
+      // 1. add positionUpdateTrigger to edge layer
       updateTriggers: {
         getSourcePosition: this.props.positionUpdateTrigger,
         getTargetPosition: this.props.positionUpdateTrigger